Meorge/SwiftInk/README.md

 - ✅ `VariablesState`
 - ✅ `Void`

 ## Documentation
 Until a first version is complete, the code for SwiftInk will follow the C# engine very closely.
 This means that the official [Running Your Ink](https://github.com/inkle/ink/blob/master/Documentation/RunningYourInk.md) documentation from inkle should be easily translatable into SwiftInk's API.

+### Differences from C# version
+To fit Swift language conventions, SwiftInk uses `pascalCase` for method names and enumeration cases instead of `CamelCase` as C# does.

 ## License
 Like the original ink engine, SwiftInk is available under the [MIT License](LICENSE.md).